jing-xue/CollaborativeCross_MarkFounder/README.md

 "GenerateFounderStrTable.R" converts the numerical probability columns in founder probabiliy tables to a single column.
 The columns informs any founder origins for this position.
 Threshold set to 0 so that any non-zero founder can make a contribution.

-"Annot_snp142.R" annonates genotypes for a particular CC strain any any snp as long as it's present in dbsnp142.
+"Annot_snp142.R" annonates genotypes for a particular CC strain at any snp as long as it's present in dbsnp142.

 # dbSNP142 vcf file cleanup: